Integration of professional captioning services

 Next steps

-To ensure continuous improvement, the team plans to gather ongoing feedback to refine and enhance the feature further.
-Additionally, the aim is to explore the development of new functionalities, such as automated approval based on cost management details, and more detailed analytics for administrators.
+To ensure continuous improvement, the team plans to gather more feedback to enhance the feature further.
+The aim is to explore the development of new functionalities, such as automated approval based on cost management details, and more detailed analytics for administrators.